remix-run/react-router/.changeset/thirty-swans-fail.md

 "react-router": patch
 ---

-Resolve relative paths correctly in hash routes that are children of pathless routes (#11629)
+When using `v7_relativeSplatPath`, properly resolve relative paths in splat routes that are children of pathless routes